Azure/azure-sdk-for-python/sdk/identity/azure-identity-broker/README.md

 This package enables broker support via `InteractiveBrowserBrokerCredential`, which is a subclass of the Azure Identity library's [InteractiveBrowserCredential][ibc].

-### Parent window handles
+### Parent window handle

 When authenticating interactively via `InteractiveBrowserBrokerCredential`, a parent window handle is required to ensure that the authentication dialog is shown correctly over the requesting window.
 In the context of graphical user interfaces on devices, a window handle is a unique identifier that the operating system assigns to each window.
 For the Windows operating system, this handle is an integer value that serves as a reference to a specific window.
+On macOS, it is an integer-based identifier that represents and identifies a specific window instance.

 ## Microsoft account (MSA) passthrough